 Choosing a therapist is intensely personal.
 Teens and parents are both likely to have strong feelings about whether a therapist is the right fit.
 For therapy to be successful, the teen must be an active participant in the process.

-3 Tips for Selecting a Therapist:
+3 Tips for Choosing the Right Therapist:

 1. Get your teen to buy in.